Demian98/magic-sorting-system-v2/README.md

 ## Creating an Item Receiver

+***Note: You need to rotate the item in the itemframe 3 times.
+Otherwise the itemframe will be ignored.
+This feature will prevent conflicts with the other item frames in your world, that should not interact with the sorting system.
+I will update the screenshots and the guide here soon.***

 An "item receiver" is just an [item frame](https://minecraft.gamepedia.com/Item_Frame) that contains a special item which represents one of the [39 groups](#groups).
 Then, all items to be sorted within that group will teleport to the item frame.
 What happens then?
 Well, it's actually entirely up to you!
 But the most common thing is to simply place a [hopper](https://minecraft.gamepedia.com/Hopper) underneath the item frame, and route that to a nearby chest.
 Example:

 ![Single Chest Receiver](https://pixlcore.com/software/mss/screenshots/single-chest.png)